wp-plugins/wp-members/readme.txt

   changes the order in which the user meta fields are saved, and also changes when the email is sent.
 Email is now hooked to user_register, but can be unloaded if necessary.
+* Major overhaul of registration and login form, validation, and processing functions.
+Moved things into appropriate object classes (user, forms) and deprecated legacy functions and files (register.php, forms.php).
 * Updated membership product meta and date format, IMPORTANT: this changes the way the user product access information is stored (going from an array of all memberships to individual meta for each) as well as the format (dates